mp911de/logstash-gelf/src/site/markdown/tcp.md

 The TCP transport for logstash-gelf allows to configure TCP-specific options.
 Options are configured in a URI Query-String style:

+**Plaintext**

     tcp:hostname?readTimeout=10s&connectionTimeout=1000ms&deliveryAttempts=5&keepAlive=true

+**SSL**

+    ssl:hostname?readTimeout=10s&connectionTimeout=1000ms&deliveryAttempts=5&keepAlive=true

 ## Options

+* URI scheme specifies whether to use plaintext `tcp` or SSL `ssl`.
 * `readTimeout` Socket Read-Timeout (SO_TIMEOUT).
 The unit can be specified as suffix (see below).
 A timeout of zero is interpreted as an infinite timeout.
 Defaults to `2s`.
 * `connectionTimeout` Socket Connection-Timeout (SO_TIMEOUT).
 The unit can be specified as suffix (see below).
 A timeout of zero is interpreted as an infinite timeout.
 Defaults to `2s`.
 * `deliveryAttempts` Number of Delivery-Attempts.
 Will retry to deliver the message and reconnect if necessary.
 A number of zero is interpreted as an infinite attempts.
 Defaults to `1`.
 * `keepAlive` Enable TCP keepAlive.
 Defaults to `false`.

+## SSL

+TCP with SSL uses the JVM's truststore settings.
+You can specify a truststore by configuring the location to the truststore by setting `javax.net.ssl.trustStore`.
+Make sure this system property is set before bootstrapping any SSL-related components.
+Once the default SSL context is initialized, changes to `javax.net.ssl.trustStore` are not applied.

+A customized `javax.net.ssl.SSLContext` can be provided by implementing an own `GelfSenderProvider` that configures `GelfTCPSSLSender`.

 ## Timeout Units